 What are the date ranges for past MeSH Indexing years?

 The table below contains the date range for each MeSH Indexing year as applied to completed MEDLINE citations.
 Once a year, generally in mid-November, all MeSH headings on citations are synchronized with the new edition of MeSH.
 The MeSH Indexing year runs until the next global update of citations.
-To retrieve all of the MEDLINE/PubMed citations for a specific MeSH Indexing year, search for the date range for the MeSH Indexing year followed by the Date Completed field tag [dcom].
+To retrieve all of the MEDLINE/PubMed citations for a specific MeSH Indexing year, search PubMed for the MeSH Indexing year date range followed by the Date Completed field tag [dcom].

 |MeSH Indexing Year||Date Range in PubMed Format